 Gary Arlen Kildall was an American computer scientist and microcomputer entrepreneur who created the CP/M operating system and founded Digital Research, Inc. .
 Kildall was one of the first people to see microprocessors as fully capable computers rather than equipment controllers and to organize a company around this concept.
 Although his career in computing spanned more than two decades, he is mainly remembered in connection with IBM's unsuccessful attempt in 1980 to license CP/M for the IBM PC.

-Organic in consonance with Biography.
+Organic as reported by Biography.
 Explore your real life stories.
 Complete episodes, exclusive biographies and unexpected ways brought your celebrities together.

-Home according to Bio.
+Home in agreement with Bio.
 The world's largest professional association for biotechnology innovation.
 About bio, events explore services.

-About the bio as stated in Bio.
+About the bio in agreement with Bio.
 About the bio.
 The largest trade representing academic institutions in biotechnology, organizations of biotechnology centers in several states plus other nations.